 (1948) Amidst threats of a filibuster amongst the Senate, President Harry S. Truman signs Executive Order 9981, abolishing racial discrimination in the military.
 This issue ultimately led to desegregation in the Armed Forces.

 (1989) In 1989, Army General Colin Powell becomes the first Black Chairman of the Joint Chiefs of Staff, appointed by former President George H.W.
 Bush.

 Black History Month Today

 Each year, the President delivers a proclamation and presents a theme to commemorate Black History Month.
-For 2020, the theme reflects, “African Americans and the Vote,” coinciding with the centennial anniversary of the women’s suffrage movement.
+For 2021, the theme reflects, “The Black Family: Representation, Identity and Diversity.”

 Three other nations recognize Black History.
 The United Kingdom began celebrating in 1987, Canada in 1995 (recognized by Senate in 2008), and Ireland in 2010.

 Cristina Van Orden is a literary writer and active military spouse.
 She holds an MFA from Antioch University and taught K-12 English before working in editorial.
 Cristina currently resides on base with her husband and children.